J.D. Davis Player Props: Giants vs. Cardinals

-The San Francisco Giants, including J.D.
-Davis (hitting .289 in his past 10 games, with a double, three home runs, three walks and nine RBI), battle starter Steven Matz and the St. Louis Cardinals at Oracle Park, Wednesday at 9:45 PM ET.
+J.D.
+Davis, with a slugging percentage of .410 in his past 10 games -- including two home runs -- will be in action for the San Francisco Giants against the St. Louis Cardinals, with Miles Mikolas on the mound, April 27 at 3:45 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Cardinals.
+He is looking to get back on track after he struck out four times in his most recent game against the Cardinals.

 J.D.
 Davis Game Info & Props vs. the Cardinals